portsoc/hangman-in-branches/README.md

 It is a good habit to leave notes reminding yourself of what needs to be done next stage(s) of development.

-- [ ] At the moment the user cannot win even if they guess all the letters correctly.
+- [x] At the moment the user cannot win even if they guess all the letters correctly.

-- [ ] Another issue that we have is that the user can guess the same letter multiple times.

 - [ ] We have no way of restarting the game other than refreshing the page.

-- [ ] We have too many global variables and it is hard to keep track of the game's state.

 - [x] We are not currently serving our game from a server.

+## Todo for later

 - [ ] The image of the hangman game is not updating as the game is being played.

-# NEW Todo

-- [ ] Spaces in the word are not being displayed to the user.
+- [ ] The user cannot guess the same letter again but the keyboard is not updating on time.

+- [ ] We have too many global variables and it is hard to keep track of the game's state.
+      Lives can also be calculated from misses.

 ## Further Exploration

-Console log the value of `word` before the closing brackets of the `startNewGame` function in `index.js`.
-Afterward, save `index.js` and refresh the page in your browser.

-Now, inspect the page with <kbd>F12</kbd> or by right-clicking on the page and selecting 'Inspect'.
-Can you find the secret word displayed in the console?

-It is a good habit to log the value of variables while you are developing a project.
+The keys on the on-screen keyboard are not updating on time.
+The user has to make a new guess for the previous letter to be registered and reflected on the keyboard.
+Use what you have learned in the lessons to fix this issue.

+**Hint:** Use your browser's developer tools and set breakpoints within the source code.
+Check the content of hits and misses to see if they update on time or if the problem is from something else.

 <p align="right">(<a href="#top">back to top</a>)</p>